Thanos-11/quotes/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Known Bugs
+the background image is not filling up the entire body instead it was displaying beneath the quotes and form

 ## Running unit tests